ruuda/blog/posts/adding-unpack-to-rcl.md

 (splice a list, set, or dict into another one) behind syntactic noise
 (keywords, punctuation, and additional variables).
-Even the `...` is a bit verbose for my taste, but we’ll get to why it exists below.
+Even the triple dot is a bit verbose for my taste, but we’ll get to why it exists below.

 The union operator doesn’t suffer from verbosity,